shaharzidon/shaharzidon/README.md

 - 👀 I’m interested in FullStack & Software Development (mostly web development)
 - 🌱 I’m currently learning FullStack & Software Development
 - 💞️ I’m looking to collaborate on FullStack projects and anything related
-- 📫 Please Feel free to reach out via email/LinkedIn. linkdin account: shaharzidon & e-mail: shaharz97@gmail.com
+- 📫 Please Feel free to reach out via email/LinkedIn.
+LinkedIn:linkedin.com/in/shahar-zidon & e-mail: shaharz97@gmail.com

 <!---
 shaharzidon/shaharzidon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.